hapijs/hapi/docs/Reference.md

     - `route` - the [route configuration](#route-configuration) object.
     - `options` - the configuration object provided in the handler config.

-The `method` function can have a `defaults` property of an object or function.
-If the property is set to an object, that object is used as the default route config for routes using this handler.
-If the property is set to a function, the function uses the signature `function(method)` and returns the route default configuration.

 ```js
 var Hapi = require('hapi');
 var server = new Hapi.Server();